genepearl/mutation_analysis/README.md

 │   ├── run_analysis.sh     # Main script to run the entire analysis
 │   └── setup.sh            # Script to set up dependencies and environment
 ```
+## Input Requirements
+To run this analysis, you will need:

+- **Two BAM Files**: These files, generated from sequencing experiments, contain the aligned reads to be analyzed and compared.
+Place them in the inputs directory and specify their paths in config.env.
+- **Reference Template FASTA File**: This file provides the reference genome or sequence against which mutations in the BAM files are identified.
+Place this in the inputs directory and specify the path in config.env.

 ## Setup Instructions
 1. Clone the Repository
 ```bash